RetoraDev/PadManiacs/README.md

 - Add new behaviors and gameplay mechanics
 - Extend the game with new features

-See [MODDING_DOCUMENTATION.md](https://github.com/RetoraDev/padmaniacs/blob/main/MODDING_DOCUMENTATION.md) for complete modding information.
+See [Modding API Documentation](https://retoradev.github.io/PadManiacsDocumentation/) for complete modding information.

 ### Add-on Manager
 Accessible from the main menu, the Add-on Manager allows you to: